Body-mind connection fascinates me and evokes my curiosity since my youth.

 Between 2012-2015 I was working as a pedagogic leader, part of my role was to bring movement arts and art into the work with the children.

-In 2014 I formed groups for children and their parents for playful movement together, with the intention of strengthening their bond and connection what later became 'Family Playground'.
+In 2014 I formed groups for children and their parents for playful movement together, intending to strengthen their bond and connection.
+What later became 'Family Playground'.

 In 2013 chronic pain I carried since I was 15, erupted and completely changed my life.